ViPeR5000/span/README.md

 This repository is set up as part of an organization so a single committer is not the weak link.
 The repostiorry is a fork in a long line of span forks that may or may not be stable (from newer to older):

-- haext/span (current GitHub organization)
+- SpanPanel/span (current GitHub organization, current repository, currently listed in HACS)
-- SpanPanel/Span
+- SpanPanel/Span (was moved to https://github.com/SpanPanel/SpanCustom)
 - cayossarian/span
+- haext/span
-- gdgib/span (the old home for this repository)
+- gdgib/span
 - thetoothpick/span-hacs
 - wez/span-hacs
 - galak/span-hacs